ejhessing/ibillionaire/README.md

 	3. pip install -r requirements.txt

 # Execution
-	input a number 0 ~ 15
-	other parameters will quit
+	V1: input a number 0 ~ 15, other parameters will quit
+	V2: output a json file

 ### Start
   - python ETF_trading_system.py
+  - python ETF_trading_systemV2.py

 # Issue
 	the portfolio percentage does not match, but it is designer's problem, I can't fix